‘I’m still exhaling’: Swing-state voters on Biden’s 100 days

 The White House says it is working with congressional leaders behind the scenes on a gun measure.

-While Biden‘s supporters here say they are relieved with what they call decency returning to the White House, Elkadri said it will take more for Biden to be viewed as a successful president.
-When her son recently asked whether she thought Biden would be considered a great president, she said it was too soon to know.
+While Biden’s supporters here say they are relieved with what they call decency returning to the White House, Elkadri said it will take more for Biden to be viewed as a successful president.
+When her son recently asked whether she thought Biden was doing a good job, she said it was too soon to know.

 “I told him it would be up to his generation to judge,” she said.